There are four main blood types A, B, AB and O in the ABO blood group system.

 Does donating blood affect your athletic performance?

 If you are a recreational athlete, you should be able to continue your activities the next day, but we discourage you doing any rigorous exercise following your donation.
-If youre a competitive athlete, we recommend not donating in the few weeks leading up to an event or race.
+If you are a competitive athlete, we recommend not donating in the few weeks leading up to an event or race.

 Are there any other suggestions to improve the donation experience?